valango/verdant/README.md

 [Node.js `module API`](https://nodejs.org/dist/latest-v14.x/docs/api/modules.html#modules_the_module_scope).

 ## API
+**NOTE:** The _asynchronous_ attach / reload will probably not supported in next releases.
+The real-world experience has shown that those fancy features create more problems than they can solve.

 ### Package exports
    1. _**`Verdant`**_: the object class / constructor - useful for derived classes;
    1. **_`verdant`_**: the factory function, also the default export.